Lennox Merit ML193E Review

 - Duralok Plus heat exchanger is made from a durable material and has a special clamshell design that improves heat transfer to the home while reducing air leaks

-Merit series furnaces come with Lennox’s most basic warranty, and the ML193E is protected by a 20-year heat exchanger warranty and a 10-year parts warranty.
+Lennox furnaces only have standard coverage, and entry-level Merit models have the shortest warranty.
+The ML193E is protected by a 20-year heat exchanger warranty and a 10-year parts warranty.

 In order to qualify for the full warranty, you must register the furnace within 60 days of installation.
 Unregistered furnaces will still be warrantied, but you'll lose some protection.
 For example, the parts warranty will expire after five years on an unregistered furnace.

-And to keep your warranty valid, have the unit installed by a licensed HVAC contractor, and take care of the regular maintenance laid out in the owner’s manual or warranty conditions document.
+And make sure you budget for installation costs because you'll have to have the unit installed by a licensed HVAC contractor.
+Finally, take care of the regular maintenance laid out in the owner’s manual or warranty conditions document to keep the warranty valid.

 Comparable Models by Lennox

 Model Comparison by Price: ML193E versus Elite EL296V

 The EL296V is one of the mid-range Lennox Elite series furnaces.
 It costs substantially more than the ML193E, averaging between $6,800 and $7,400 to buy and install.

 There are benefits to the more expensive Elite model.
 It’s a two-stage gas furnace, so it can run at a lower speed most of the time to maintain your home’s temperature and reduce fuel demands.
 It also has a superior variable-speed blower that’s better with humidity management, efficiency, and quiet operation.